Contextuality in anomalous heat flow: Background

 where $T_t$, $T_t^*$ and $T'$ are transformation procedures, $T_{\mathrm{id}}$ is the identity procedure, and $0 \leq p_d \leq 1, 0< \alpha \leq 1$.
 Let $\mathcal{A}$ be an observable.
 Then, any noncontextual ontological model for the variation of its average, defined by Eq.~\eqref{eq: average observable} where $a_k > 0$ for all $k$, must satisfy

 Above, $a_{max} := \max \{a_k\}_k$ is the largest value associated with the observable $\mathcal{A}$. \end{theorem}

 The proof follows the same reasoning given in Ref.~\cite{lostaglio2020certifying}, that we will present in detail for the proof of Theorem~\ref{theorem: sequential transformations}, and recovers the results from Ref.~\cite{lostaglio2020certifying} for the case $\alpha = 1/2$.
 The condition defined by Eq.~\eqref{SR_condition} is called the \emph{stochastic reversibility}, and can be understood as tossing a coin to decide if we transform the system using $T_t$ (with probability $\alpha$) or $T_t^*$ (with probability $1-\alpha$).
 After many realizations, the effective transformation obtained is operationally indistinguishable from doing nothing with the system with some probability $1-p_d$, and doing some other operation with probability $p_d$.
-The probability $p_d$ is interpreted as a `probability of disturbance' from the ideal stochastic reversibility with $p_d=0$.
+The probability $p_d$ is interpreted as a `probability of disturbance' from the ideal stochastic reversibility with $p_d=0$. {For example, if we consider $T_t^*$ as inverse evolution and $\alpha= 1/2$, stochastic reversibility means that the average evolution after making an equal ensemble of forward and backward evolutions is very close to not having any evolution in the system.} We note that $T_t, T_t^*, T'$ are \emph{in principle} any triplet of transformations satisfying the operational constraint of stochastic reversibility.
+We assume no other constraint on such transformations.
+We also note that each transformation separately (at this operational level) play no fundamental role, and it is only the relation between these three operations (together with $T_{\mathrm{id}}$) that is of relevance for the characterization of the scenario.
 Interestingly, Ref.~\cite{lostaglio2020certifying} suggested a method to certify if a linear response unitary satisfies

 where $\mathcal{U}_t(\cdot) := U(t)(\cdot)U(t)^\dagger$, with $U(t)$ given by Eq.~\eqref{eq: unitary_weak_def}, $\mathrm{id}(X) = X$ is the identity channel and $\mathcal{C}$ is some quantum channel.

 As a final remark, we would like to note that Ineq.~\eqref{main_inquality} is valid for any fragment of an operational probabilistic theory having preparation procedures $\{P_i\}_i \subseteq \mathcal{P}$, effects $\{k|M\}_k \subseteq \mathcal{M} \times \mathcal{K}$ and at least the transformations $\{T_t, T_t^*, T_t', T_{\mathrm{id}}\}_t \subseteq \mathcal{T}$, where the transformations satisfy Eq.~\eqref{SR_condition}.
 Here, $t$ is merely a label for the transformations in this fragment.
 In any such fragment, for each choice of $T_t$ and $P$, the inequality $ -p_d a_{max}/\alpha^2 \leq \langle \Delta \mathcal{A} \rangle_{P,t} \leq p_d a_{max}/\alpha$ is a valid noncontextuality inequality.